 Emergency expenditures

-B. Credit accounts with local preferred vendors may also be established with approval of the Comptroller and Executive Director to purchase parts, supplies, building materials, and other items needed for operations, maintenance, repairs, and emergency expenditures.
+B. Credit accounts with local preferred vendors may also be established with approval of the Comptroller and Manager, or Chair of the Board if no manager has yet been hired, to purchase parts, supplies, building materials, and other items needed for operations, maintenance, repairs, and emergency expenditures.

 C. All credit card purchases are subject to all requirements of the District’s Procurement Policy and Procedures, and to all applicable state and federal procurement laws that govern the District.